Science and happy dirt

 Every ton of CC biochar takes down three tons of CO2.

 Increasing the soil carbon content helps the microscopic life that keep our soil alive. #Soilmicrobiome #CarboCulture

 We think that carbon should be taken down from the atmosphere and put to work where it is useful.

-Our process has been developed for a decade in the university labs at the Hawaii Natural Energy Institute.
+Our ultra efficient process technology has been developed for a decade in the university labs at the Hawaii Natural Energy Institute.
 Now it's time for a broader audience in this teenage technology's life!
-The CC process is material efficient, fast, controlled and it's main aim is to produce the highest purity biochar with as little effort as possible.

 California native and part Norwegian Chris knows that nature has most of the answers for bioengineering already.
 Henrietta is from Finland, land of sisu (meaning "grit, perseverance").
 Her last name Kekäläinen means burning ember.